Storenvy/jobs/README.md

 ![Storenvy is now hiring!](http://f.cl.ly/items/091V1x2P0u2K1J373K3B/png.png "Stornevy is now hiring!")

 We are powering the next generation of online merchants and connecting them with millions of shoppers all over the world.
-First, Storenvy is the world's simplest online store builder powering over 40,000 stores.
-But instead of just a standalone store, Storenvy connects them all into a social marketplace where you can shop and discover amazing things from merchants all over the world in one place.
+First, Storenvy is the world's simplest online store builder powering over 65,000 brands, stores, and artists.
+But instead of just a standalone store, Storenvy connects them all into a social marketplace where you can shop and discover amazing things from businesses all over the world in one place.

 Here's an example: